jiazhao97/jiazhao97.github.io/_pages/about.md

 </p>

 <p style="text-align: justify">
 Our group develops novel artificial intelligence (AI), machine learning, and statistical methods to address fundamental challenges in data science, with a particular focus on large-scale biomedical data.
 We are interested in designing AI-driven, statistically principled, and computationally efficient algorithms for analyzing single-cell, spatial omics, and genetic data.
-By combining methodological innovation with real-world applications, we develop reliable computational tools that enable knowledge discovery and generate new insights into biological systems and human disease.
+By integrating methodological innovation with real-world applications, we develop reliable computational tools that enable biological discovery and provide new insights into development, health, and disease.
 </p>

+This is [my Homepage at SJTU Website](https://www.math.sjtu.edu.cn/Default/teachershow/tags/MDAwMDAwMDAwMLJ4fpeGpKF2).
 You can download a copy of my CV [here](/files/cv.Jia.Zhao.20260716.pdf).

 Research Interest